 The Definitive Guide to Using Samepage

-Samepage is built to support multiple styles of project management and team collaboration.
-Familiarizing yourself with its structure will help you decide which style of use is best suited for your organization.
+Samepage is designed to be flexible without being overly complicated.
+Learning a bit about its structure will help you decide which style of use is best for your organization.

-A place for the team to chat via text messages.
+A place for the team to chat via instant messages.
 This section can also be used to launch team video or audio conference calls.

 A collection of tasks from anywhere within the team.
 Tasks can be created in this section or on team pages.
 Either way, they'll be displayed here.